Where is your office located?

 I can provide you with a superbill at the end of each month to give to your insurance company if you have what is called an “out-of-network” benefit.
 This is where your insurance company may reimburse you some or all of the fees for psychotherapy sessions.
 You will need to contact your insurance for information about your specific coverage ahead of time.

-I am on the Anthem Blue Cross of California panel and the Optum panel.
+I am on the Anthem Blue Cross of California panel.
 I am listed under my full name which is David Randall Meadows.
 You will need to contact your insurance to get clarity about your coverage, which includes information about your co-payment, deductible, and number of visits allowed and for what diagnosis.

 Check all of this out first, so you do not get any unpleasant surprises.